Kong/boss.js/README.md

 The `context` variable has two functions that you can use to control the submission flow:

 * `context.getRunning()`: Get the number of the current running jobs across all the workers.
-* `context.isAvailable()`: Ask if there is an idle worker that is ready to accept a job.
+* `context.isAvailable()`: Ask if there is at least one idle worker that is ready to accept a job.
 This is useful if you don't want to redistribute all the jobs immediately to the workers, but you prefer to execute them once at a time (max number of concurrent jobs = number of workers).

 For example: